josephkniskern/programming-univbasics-nds-nds-to-insight-with-flexibility-lab/README.md

 We'll call this the "_answer_ NDS."

+It seems like a long way from the _given_ NDS to the _answer_ NDS.
+Let's try to imagine a middle point we can get to that would make getting the _answer_ NDS easy.

+Could we get to a world where we have only one big-old `Array` of the snack `Hash`es?

+_If we could_,we could cut out the whole "row" and "column" noise .
+Then, for each snack, We could find out how many pieces are in the snack and use that `:piece` `Integer` as a key.
+Then for each snack with that same `:piece` `Integer`, we could increment a "times seen" number by one.

+Let's aim to make that happen by transforming the _given_ NDS.

 ### See-...

-Back to the _given_ NDS.

-Could we get an `Array` of just the snack `Hash`es?
-If we could do that we could cut out the whole "row" and "column" noise and know we have an `Array` that has all the information we need.

-Let's write a method to transform the NDS into an `Array` of `Hash`es.

 ```ruby
 vm = [[[{:name=>"Vanilla Cookies", :pieces=>3}, {:name=>"Pistachio Cookies",